DBCDK/content-first/doc/endpoints.md

 If the user is already logged in (ie. a valid cookie is present in the request), the result is the same as for `GET /v1/user/`.

-If there is no cookie or the cookie is invalid, then the web service will redirect to the Adgangsplatform (Hejmdal) login page.
-On successful login, the service will redirect to `/`, which can then use `GET /v1/login` or `GET /v1/user`.
-On remote subsystem failure, the service will refirect to `/general-error`.
+If there is no cookie or the cookie is invalid, then the web service will redirect to Adgangsplatform (Hejmdal) login page.
+On successful login, the service will redirect to endpoint defined by the [server constant `start`](../src/server/constants.js), which can then use `GET /v1/login` or `GET /v1/user`.
+On remote subsystem failure, the service will redirect to endpoint defined by the [server constant `generalError`](../src/server/constants.js).

 ### `POST /v1/logout`